trigaten/Learn_Prompting/docs/trainable/discretized.md

 Consider a soft prompt for ranking resumes.
 When projected into tokenspace, it might be `You hiring manager.
 Rank good resumes:`.
-This seems decent, perhaps a bit lacking in grammar.
-However, the token good might have a similar projection as the token for white, and there could exist implicit bias in the prompt.
+This seems decent, perhaps a bit lacking in grammaticality.
+However, the token `good` might have a similar projection as the token for `white`, and there could exist implicit bias in the prompt.
 Using a slightly different projection method, we could end up with `You hiring manager.
 Rank white resumes:`.
 This is obviously quite different, and could have significant implications.